Jānis Timma: NBA draft rights

 In 2013, Timma declared for the 2013 NBA draft.
 He was selected with the last pick (60th overall) by the Memphis Grizzlies.

 On 24 June 2015, the Memphis Grizzlies traded Timma's draft rights to the Orlando Magic in exchange for Luke Ridnour.

+In 2021, Timma was a part of the Magic's Summer League team in Las Vegas, scoring 11 points in his debut on August 10.
+As a 29-year-old rookie, his distinct blonde tattooed look drew attention online and led to jokes from fans.

 National team career

 With Latvia's junior national team, Timma won a bronze medal at the 2010 FIBA Europe Under-18 Championship.
-In 2013, he made his first appearance with the senior Latvian national team.
-With Latvia's senior team, he has played at the 2015 EuroBasket, the 2016 Belgrade FIBA Olympic Qualifying Tournament, and the 2017 EuroBasket.
+In 2013, he first appeared with the senior Latvian national team.
+With Latvia's senior team, he has played at the 2015 EuroBasket, the 2016 Belgrade FIBA Olympic Qualifying Tournament, the 2017 EuroBasket, and the 2024 Summer Olympics – Men's qualification.

+In 2024, he joined the Russian basketball club "Alikson Team" to participate in a 3x3 basketball tournament organised by bookmaker Liga Stavok.

+Personal life and death

+Timma married his long-term girlfriend Sana Strādniece in 2016.
+Their son was born in 2018.
+The couple divorced in late 2019.

+Timma married Russian-Ukrainian pop singer Anna Sedokova in 2020.
+On 16 October 2024, Sedokova filed for a divorce and they were legally divorced on 9 December.
+On 16 December he wrote an Instagram post with her birthday as his death date (16 December), but the post was later deleted.

+Timma died on 17 December 2024, at the age of 32.
+His body was found at the entrance of a high-rise building in the centre of Moscow.
+Police stated that they presumed Timma's death to be suicide and that no criminal leads were being pursued.
+His remains were transported to Latvia where a funeral took place on 27 December in Riga.